Filters

 AndLogView provides many ways to highlight interesting log lines and hide non-interesting.
 This is achieved with log filtering.
 Filtered lines can be highlighted with a background color, hidden, or displayed in a separate window.

-Use “Add new filter” button to create a new filter:
+Use “Create filter…” button to create a new filter:

 A filter creation dialog appears: